vigneshuvi/SwiftCSVExport/README.md

     pod install || pod update

+### Carthage

+To use SwiftCSVExport in your project add the following 'Cartfile.private' file to your project

+  // Require version 1.x
+  github "vigneshuvi/SwiftCSVExport"

+Then run:

+    pod install || pod update

 ###Swift Package Manager for Vapor

 You need to add to dependencies in your 'Package.swift' and fetch Swift module using terminal comment.